intel-retail/automated-vending/docs_src/automated-vending-services/micro_services.md

 # Other Microservices

-The Automated Checkout reference implementation utilizes three services that expose REST API endpoints.
-These three services handle business logic for the Automated Checkout reference implementation, and are somewhat generic in their design patterns, so for the purposes of the reference implementation, we simply refer to them  "microservices".
+The Automated Vending reference implementation utilizes three services that expose REST API endpoints.
+These three services handle business logic for the Automated Vending reference implementation, and are somewhat generic in their design patterns, so for the purposes of the reference implementation, we simply refer to them  "microservices".

 ## List of microservices

 - [Authentication](#authentication-service) - Service that takes a card ID number and returns authentication/authorization status for the card number.
-- [Inventory](#inventory-service) - Service that manages changes to the Automated Checkout's inventory, including storing transactions in an audit log.
+- [Inventory](#inventory-service) - Service that manages changes to the Automated Vending's inventory, including storing transactions in an audit log.
 - [Ledger](#ledger-service) - Service that stores customer financial transactions.

 ## Authentication service